 The Master of Science in Education degree program with an emphasis in Educational Leadership and Administration is designed to prepare teachers for leadership roles in P-12 school corporations/districts.
 Upon the completion of the program, the passage of the required licensure test, and the required teaching experience, graduates may be eligible for an Indiana Building-Level Administrator License.
 Please note all coursework for licensure must be completed at USI.

-Program Curriculum - 33 Credit Hours
+Program Curriculum for the Master of Science in Education - 33 Credit Hours

 - EDUC 681 - Foundations of Community-Based Education